 About Laura

-Laura Osterhaus Rosenstone is a movement artist and educator, born and raised in the Midwest.
+Laura Osterhaus is a movement artist and educator, born and raised in the Midwest.
 Across all modes of creating, she strives to connect with and listen to people.
 Laura received her M.F.A. in Choreography & Performance from Smith College and her B.A. in Dance from the University of Minnesota.
-Throughout her years of dance education, Laura has had the opportunity to work with choreographers Nora Chipaumire, Gregory Dolbashian, Maurya Kerr, Garth Fagan, and Chris Aiken among many others.
-As a member of Zenon Dance Company in Minneapolis 2016-2019, Laura performed the work of Kyle Abraham, Michelle Boulé, Danny Buraczeski, Sam Kim and others throughout Minnesota and across the country.
+Throughout her years of dance education, Laura had the opportunity to work with choreographers Nora Chipaumire, Gregory Dolbashian, Maurya Kerr, Garth Fagan, and Chris Aiken among others.
+As a member of Zenon Dance Company in Minneapolis 2016-2019, Laura performed the work of Kyle Abraham, Stephanie Batten-Bland, Michelle Boulé, Danny Buraczeski, and Sam Kim, to name a few.
 Laura is a member of creative trio, Kelvin Wailey, in addition to her on-screen and live performance roles alongside musical artists for John Mark Creative.
-As the founding artistic director of Slo Dance Company, she collaborates with an ever-evolving group of artists to build work seeded in slowness–embracing the process of intimate relationship-building and developing collective awareness through embodied listening.
-Laura currently dances for Kia the Key & Company, a street and club styles company directed by Shakia Barron, and in Vanessa Anspaugh’s latest touring work morning after mournings.
-Laura is the co-chair of the dance department at St. Paul Conservatory for Performing Artists, as well as an adjunct instructor at the University of Minnesota.
+She is the artistic director of Slo Dance Company.
+Her most recent performances include Vanessa Anspaugh’s mourning after mornings, Contempo Physical Dance, and the Volksoper Opera in Vienna, Austria.
+Laura is a member of Kia the Key & Company and assistant to the artistic director Shakia “The Key” Barron.
+Laura is an educator at Bates Dance Festival Young Dancers Intensive and Dancewave (NY).

 Back to Faculty